x1F/sip-framework/docs/declarative.md

 - *consumers* (array) - represents integration scenarios that consume data from the process
 - *pathToDocumentationResource* (optional) - provides path to process documentation files (By default it will look for file in _document/structure/processes/<composite-process-id>.md_)

+For each consumer, a request or response transformation can be defined.
+Request preparation (withRequestPreparation) is optional and can be omitted if not required.
+During this step, orchestration context is provided, containing requests and responses from all preceding steps along with the current process response.
+The request preparation must return a value, which will be forwarded to the consumer.

+The process response represents the final orchestration result.
+Using a common model is recommended, as it simplifies response aggregation and is especially useful in looped or iterative flows.
+Regardless of its structure, the process response is always what is returned once orchestration completes.

+For handling consumer responses, one of the following must be specified:
+- withResponseHandling – to apply custom response transformation logic.
+- withNoResponseHandling – to explicitly skip response handling.

+Specifying one of these is required, as it marks the end of the consumer’s processing within the orchestration.

 ```java
 @CompositeProcess(processId = "demo-process", consumers = {DemoScenarioConsumer1.class, DemoScenarioConsumer2.class},